 The twenties are the most exciting, maddening, and certainly the most confusing phase of your life.
 You are either in your college or just out of college struggling to begin with your career.
-The former group comprises students juggling from one assignment to the other.
+The former group comprises students who are racing to compare student loans for college, juggling from one assignment to the other, and ultimately having to maintain a good GPA throughout each semester.
 In contrast, the latter comprises adults struggling with their finances and adapting to the new responsibilities of adult life.
 Well, you know what?
 One thing common between both the groups is – Struggle is Real.
 Amidst all these chaotic, monotonous, and busy lives, there is one refuge that can be found in the movies.
 There are so many movies that teach you the better crux of life and help you manage your life and money better.
 Here, in this article, we will enlist a few such movies.
 Let us get started and address a few of these movies one by one.

 The problem with adult life is that it is highly confusing.
 There are days when you are struggling with your finance homework and go like, ‘I wish someone could do my finance homework while I could go out with and party with my friend,’ or job-seeking adults might be running from one interview to another, but to no avail.
 Well, you know what?
 If you think your life is hard, you should watch The Graduate.
 The movie was released in 1967, and there’s not one soul who will not enjoy this movie.
 It revolves around the post-collegiate life of an aimless guy.
 Trust us, when we say this, if you find your life confusing, you will start appreciating it more after this movie.
 Why?
 At least you are not disillusioned and a recent jobless graduate who is divided between two women who are both related by blood – no, not sisters – Mother and Daughter.
 You are certainly in for a treat with this one.

 Where can you watch it? – Amazon and Netflix.

 Lost in Translation